 Bearing that in mind, I thought some visual examples might help.
 Also, pointing out how some designs have avoided the pitfalls while others didn’t.
 These designs were all on public sites so I’ve collected them together (under ‘fair use’ in copyright law).
 If any of their owners object, or want to submit something else, just let me know.
 I’ll try to be more constructive than some comments I’ve seen about screenshots of my designs!

 Ayr is famous for its racecourse and the Scottish Grand National.
-So, here’s a random round-up of the new Ayr Utd badge – runners & riders…
+So, here’s a random round-up of contenders to be the new Ayr Utd badge – runners & riders…

 Jockey: N E Shields